gpschool/gpuqss16/registration.md

 **Early bird registration before 15th July**

-Follow the links below to register.
-Academics and members of our industrial club can register at the reduced rate.
+Academics and members of our
+industrial club can register at the reduced rate.
 Other registrants need to register at the full cost.